Ravel Morrison

-Ravel Ryan Morrison (born 2 February 1993) is a professional footballer who plays as a midfielder for Major League Soccer club D.C.
-United.
-Born in England, he represents the Jamaica national team.
+Ravel Ryan Morrison (born 2 February 1993) is a professional footballer who plays as a midfielder for UAE Second Division League club Arabian Falcons.

-Morrison began his career with Manchester United, before joining West Ham United in January 2012.
-Morrison spent the 2012–13 season on loan with Birmingham City, and also played for Queens Park Rangers and Cardiff City on loan in 2014, featuring in the QPR side that won the 2014 Football League Championship play-off Final.
-In July 2015, on the expiry of his West Ham United contract, he joined Lazio.
+Morrison rose through the youth ranks at Manchester United where he was considered as one of their most promising talents and touted as a wonderkid.
+His football career has been hindered by legal issues and disciplinary problems.
+He made three cup appearances for the Manchester United first-team before joining West Ham United in January 2012.
+Morrison spent the 2012–13 season on loan with Birmingham City, and also played for Queens Park Rangers and Cardiff City on loan in 2014, featuring in the QPR side that won the 2014 Football League Championship play-off final.

+In July 2015, on the termination of his West Ham United contract, he joined Lazio.
 In 2017, he had a loan spell back at QPR, before spending the 2017–18 season on loan at Mexican club Atlas.
 He joined Swedish club Östersund in February 2019, before returning to England to join Sheffield United in July 2019.
 In 2020, he had a loan spell at Middlesbrough, before leaving Sheffield United on the expiry of his contract.

-Morrison was born in England, and represented that country at under-16, under-17, under-18 and under-21 levels.
+Born in England, he represented that country at under-16, under-17, under-18 and under-21 levels.
 He qualifies by descent to represent Jamaica, and made his senior international debut for that country in November 2020.